/ INSIGHTS

 What Is a Stockout?

 Many brands experience stockouts when there are unexpected supply shortages due to foul weather, a backup at a major port, or a sudden spike in demand.
-While you as the merchant have very little control over these types supply chain interruptions, there are several other factors that you can control, such as:
+While you as the merchant have very little control over these types of supply chain interruptions, there are several other factors that you can control, such as:

 Stockout Costs